Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Agencies

-In addition, a group of appropriately licensed or certified professionals may be formed as a professional services corporation established pursuant to article fifteen of the business corporation law or as a professional service limited liability company, foreign professional service limited liability company or registered limited liability partnership or registered foreign limited liability partnership in accordance with article eight-B of the partnership law.
+In addition, a group of appropriately licensed or certified professionals may be formed as a professional services corporation established pursuant to article fifteen of the business corporation law or as a professional service limited liability company, foreign professional service limited liability company, registered limited liability partnership or registered foreign limited liability partnership in accordance with article eight-B of the partnership law.

-A professional services corporation may only provide services in the profession in which the member(s) of the entity are licensed.
+A professional services corporation (PC) may only provide services in the profession in which the member(s) of the entity are licensed.
 For example, a hypothetical PC named "Occupational Therapists For Everyone, PC" may only provide occupational therapy services.
 It cannot offer physical therapy services, speech services or any other professional services.
 Also, because it is allowed only to provide professional services, it can only manage the services that it provides.
-These restrictions on professional service corporations are not changed by sub-part 6503-b of the Education Law.
+These restrictions on professional service corporations are not changed by section 6503-b of the Education Law.

-It should be noted that the provisions in sub-part 6503-b that allow a limited liability company to contract or employ with individuals licensed in other professions will affect those professions that would not otherwise be allowed to offer services in more than one profession.
+It should be noted that the provisions in section 6503-b that allow a limited liability company to contract or employ with individuals licensed in other professions will affect those professions that would not otherwise be allowed to offer services in more than one profession.
 The Business Corporation Law, Limited Liability Company Law, and Partnership Law do not allow licensees in certain professions to form a professional entity with members licensed in a different profession.
-These restrictions apply to the professions of medicine, dentistry, veterinary medicine, licensed clinical social work, mental health counseling, psychoanalysis, creative arts therapy, or marriage and family therapy.
-A hypothetical LLC, “Clinical Social Work for All”, whose members are all licensed clinical social workers, under a waiver issued pursuant to 6503-b, may employ or contract with physical therapists, respiratory therapists, psychologists, nurses and physicians to conduct multi-disciplinary evaluations and to provide early intervention services or related services, as defined in the law.
+These restrictions apply to the professions of medicine, dentistry, veterinary medicine, licensed clinical social work, mental health counseling, psychoanalysis, creative arts therapy, marriage and family therapy and applied behavior analysis.
+A hypothetical LLC, “Clinical Social Work for All”, whose members are all licensed clinical social workers, under a waiver issued pursuant to 6503-b, may employ or contract with physical therapists, occupational therapists, psychologists, nurses and physicians to conduct multi-disciplinary evaluations and to provide early intervention services or related services, as defined in the law.
 This hypothetical LLC could not employ or contract with physicians, physical therapists, occupational therapists, nurses or other licensed professions to provide professional services to any other client population.

-An approved program formed as such a professional service limited liability company or registered limited liability partnership may be authorized to provide special education itinerant services or other educational services not involving the practice of a profession under title eight of this chapter, and, upon grant of a waiver pursuant to section 6503-b of this chapter, may employ or contract with individuals licensed or otherwise authorized to practice, or with a professional service corporation, partnership or other entity legally authorized to practice any profession under title eight of this chapter in which the entity would not be authorized to provide professional services under the applicable provisions of section twelve hundred three or subdivision (a) of section thirteen hundred one of the limited liability company law or sections 121-1500 or 121-1502 of the partnership law, provided that such contract is within the scope of the department's approval and is only for the purpose of conducting a multi-disciplinary evaluation of a preschool child suspected of having a disability or a preschool child with a disability or providing related services specified in the individualized education program of a preschool child with a disability.
+An approved program formed as a professional service limited liability company or registered limited liability partnership may be authorized to provide special education itinerant (SEIT) services or other educational services not involving the practice of a profession under title eight of this chapter, and, upon receiving a waiver pursuant to section 6503-b of this chapter, may employ or contract with individuals licensed or otherwise authorized to practice, or with a professional service corporation, partnership or other entity legally authorized to practice any profession under title eight of this chapter in which the entity would not be authorized to provide professional services under the applicable provisions of section twelve hundred three or subdivision (a) of section thirteen hundred one of the limited liability company law or sections 121-1500 or 121-1502 of the partnership law, provided that such contract is within the scope of the department's approval and is only for the purpose of conducting a multi-disciplinary evaluation of a preschool child suspected of having a disability or a preschool child with a disability or providing related services specified in the individualized education program of a preschool child with a disability.

 The purpose of Chapter 581 of the Laws of 2011 is to reconcile the provisions of Title VIII of the Education Law that prohibit corporate practice of certain licensed professions with the provisions of section 4410 of the Education Law and Title 2-A of Article 25 of the Public Health Law that contemplate that special education schools and early intervention agencies be able to provide multi-disciplinary evaluations, related services and early intervention services recommended for a student.